Catalyzing the Transformation to Precision Neurology

 We are the first company to overcome the challenge of directly detecting and differentiating the specific proteins that aggregate in the brain and signal the presence of disease with a simple blood draw.

 Neurodegenerative diseases such as Alzheimer's and Parkinson's are notoriously difficult to diagnose and treat, with devastating consequences for patients and their families.
-The growing availability of medications developed to slow the progression of Alzheimer’s disease, Parkinson’s disease and other neurological disorders increases the importance of accurate and timely diagnosis and monitoring for all patients.
+The growing availability of medications being developed to slow the progression of Alzheimer’s disease, Parkinson’s disease and other neurological disorders increases the importance of accurate and timely diagnosis and monitoring for all patients.

 Our Technology